amazeeio/drutiny-plugin-example/docs/Extending/adding-policies.md

 severity: critical
 ```

-Also, see the full Policy Library managed under Drutiny [Policy Libary](https://drutiny.github.io/2.3.x/policy-library/)
+Also, see the full Policy Library managed under Drutiny [Policy Library](https://drutiny.github.io/2.3.x/policy-library/)

 ## Adding the audit

-Again, the best place to exlain this is the Drutiny docs themselves [Audits](https://drutiny.github.io/2.3.x/audits/)
+Again, the best place to explain this is the Drutiny docs themselves [Audits](https://drutiny.github.io/2.3.x/audits/)

 An example audit included in this repo, looks like this: